avishka8/avishka8/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=22&pause=1000&color=6A5ACD&center=true&vCenter=true&width=520&lines=Full-Stack+Developer;Problem+Solver;AI+%26+ML+Explorer;Tech+Enthusiast+💻" alt="Typing SVG" />
 </p>

-I like building systems that sit at the intersection of AI and real applications — where models don’t just stay in notebooks but actually interact with users, make decisions, and respond in real time.
+I like building systems that sit at the intersection of AI and real applications where models don’t just stay in notebooks but actually interact with users, make decisions, and respond in real time.

 Most of my work revolves around experimenting with different AI architectures and turning them into usable products.
 I enjoy figuring out how things work under the hood and then pushing them into something practical and interactive.

 ## 🧠 Know Me

 I spend most of my time working around machine learning, deep learning, and generative AI systems.
 I’ve explored architectures like CNNs, RNNs, LSTMs, Transformers, and newer ideas like KAN-based networks, mainly focusing on performance, efficiency, and real-world behavior.

-Computer vision and language-based systems are areas I naturally gravitate toward, especially when they involve real-time processing or user interaction.

 Alongside AI, I also work on full-stack development to actually bring these models into usable applications, connecting frontend, backend, and model pipelines into a single working system.